-Mancini arrived following the nation’s failure to qualify for the 2018 World Cup and has had a transformative impact upon the side, with Italy now unbeaten in 29 games across all competitions after opening Euro 2020 with back-to-back wins.
+Mancini arrived following the nation’s failure to qualify for the 2018 World Cup and has had an incredible impact upon the side, with Italy now the reigning European champions and unbeaten in 36 games across all competitions.

 Here are the longest runs without defeat in international football – penalty shoot-outs excluded.